Docker on Linux in Azure

 - In the machine view, go to Networking select the relevant interface by double-clicking on it.

 - Go to Network security group and select the relevant network security group.

 - Go to Inbound security rules and click Add,

 - Add the following rules (in Advanced mode):

 Name Destination port ranges Protocol Source Destination caslogcollector_ftp 21 TCP <Your appliance's IP address's subnet> Any caslogcollector_ftp_passive 20000-20099 TCP <Your appliance's IP address's subnet> Any caslogcollector_syslogs_tcp 601-700 TCP <Your appliance's IP address's subnet> Any caslogcollector_syslogs_udp 514-600 UDP <Your appliance's IP address's subnet> Any

 Go back to the machine and click Connect to open a terminal on the machine.

 Change to root privileges using

-If you accept the software license terms, uninstall old versions and install Docker CE by running the following command:
+If you accept the software license terms, uninstall old versions and install Docker CE by running the commands appropriate for your environment:

 In the Cloud App Security portal in the Create new log collector window, copy the command to import the collector configuration on the hosting machine: